SyncfusionExamples/How-to-bind-the-SQLite-Database-to-the-WinUI-Chart-SfCartesianChart-/README.md

 If you are facing a path too long exception when building this example project, close Visual Studio and rename the repository to a shorter name before building the project.

-For more details, refer to the KB on [How to create custom legend items in WPF Chart?](https://www.syncfusion.com/kb/13689/how-to-bind-the-sqlite-database-to-the-winui-chart-sfcartesianchart).
+For more details, refer to the KB on [How to bind the SQLite database to the WinUI Chart?](https://www.syncfusion.com/kb/13689/how-to-bind-the-sqlite-database-to-the-winui-chart-sfcartesianchart).

 Follow these steps to learn how to work with the WinUI Chart using the SQLite database.